 The results of the analysis are provisional; TEPCO will continue to conduct investigations.
-Similar analyses will be conducted for Units 2 and 3 when radiation levels allow calibration of the instrumentation.
+Similar analyses will be conducted for Units 2 and 3.

 Nitrogen gas is still being injected into the containment vessel in Unit 1 to reduce the possibility of hydrogen combustion inside the containment vessel.

-In Units 1, 2 and 3 fresh water is being continuously injected both via the feed water system lines and the fire extinguishers lines into the reactor pressure vessel; temperatures and pressures remain stable.
+In Units 1, 2 and 3 fresh water is being continuously injected into the reactor pressure vessel; temperatures and pressures remain stable.

 Full-scale spraying of anti-scattering agent is continuing at the site with the use of both conventional and remote controlled equipment.